Overview

 ☐ T-shirts/tops: 1-2

-☐ Jacket: fleece or down/synthetic fill puffy (depending on the time of year, weather, location)
+☐ Jacket: fleece or down/synthetic fill puffy (depending on the time of year, weather, and location)

-☐ Camp clothes: comfortable and appropriate for season.
-Cotton recommended for hot weather trips.
-Some may prefer an athletic skirt or dress.
+☐ Camp clothes: comfortable and appropriate for the season.
+Cotton is recommended for hot weather trips.
+Some guests may prefer an athletic skirt or dress.

 ☐ Fleece top & bottom